Wouldn’t it be nice if you bought a travel gear item for your adventures and no matter how hard you tried, you couldn’t wear it out?

 I talk up the SteriPen so much I should be getting paid as a brand ambassador.
 I’ve used three different versions of a SteriPen and only wore out one that they have since taken off the market.
 I think it suffered from battery issues.
 These things easily pay for themselves in money you’re not spending on bottled water and you’re keeping plastic out of the rivers and oceans.
 I’ve never gotten sick from the water when using one of these purifiers—anywhere.
 Neither has my daughter or my wife.
 I’m talking two dozen countries probably at this point.
 You don’t travel with one of these because…?

-Any gear you’ve been using for a decade or more and haven’t managed to kill?
+That’s my list of the travel gear I couldn’t kill.
+Any gear or clothing you’ve been using for a decade or more and haven’t managed to wear out?

 Free 2-Day Shipping on Orders Over $50 at Backcountry